grezesf/NLP-ML-Web/HW2/README.txt

 divide_data_shakespeare
     these scripts take the previously created large text files and divides them into thirds for train, dev and test purposes.

+perplexity.py and smoothing.py are old scripts that are no longer used (and probably don't work anymore)

 ############################
 ### HOMEWORK OVERVIEW